Hierarchical Path-planning from Speech Instructions with Spatial Concept-based Topometric Semantic Mapping

-Future work will include combining the proposed method with syntactic analysis methods and transferring knowledge of adjacencies between places in multiple environments.
-The method can also be applied to online path planning, such as model predictive control because the proposed method has become computationally efficient.
-Additionally, the proposed model has the potential to enable visual navigation and linguistic path explanation tasks through cross-modal inference.
+Future research will include utilizing common sense reasoning~\citep{Hasegawa2023} such as foundation models and transfer of knowledge~\citep{Katsumata2020SpCoMapGAN} with respect to spatial adjacencies across multiple environments.
+In this study, we trained the model using the procedure described in Sec.~\ref{sec:SpCoSLAM-TM:learning}.
+Simultaneous and online learning for the entire model can be realized with particle filters~\citep{ataniguchi_IROS2017}.
+The proposed method was found to be computationally efficient, thus potentially rendering it applicable to online path planning, e.g., model predictive control~\citep{Stahl2011,Li2019c}.
+Additionally, the proposed model has the potential to enable visual navigation and the generation of linguistic path explanations through cross-modal inference by the robot.